 “We know the pandemic has had a huge impact on children and young people’s engagement in sport and physical activity“Tim Hollingsworth, Chief Executive, Sports England – Children’s Activity Levels Down but Many Embrace New Opportunities

 Mr Hollingsworth and plenty of his peers have been avid supporters of a swift and safe return to sports and clubs once the national crisis allows for it.
 Whilst there are arguments to be made that restrictions could have been lifted sooner for sports clubs, especially those that take place outdoors where the risk of transmission is small.
-The important thing is that now we can use these facilities again, to ensure that we get our children back into sports and activities as rapidly as possible.
+But the important thing is that now that these facilities can be used again, to ensure that we get our children back into sports and activities as rapidly as possible.
 Blowing away the cobwebs of lockdown and refocusing on the health of ourselves and our children should be high up on everyone’s priority list.

 Diminishing Physical Literacy